Greenlight logo

 If you live closer to smaller businesses, consider asking the owner if they can hire you as an intern.
 Typically, smaller businesses can help you gain hands-on experience, like assisting customers online or helping create a marketing strategy.

 Babysitting is a great way to help families near you — like your neighbors and family friends.
-Some families may be extra generous and also provide meals and transportation for you.
-A win-win solution!
+Some families may be extra generous and provide meals and transportation.
+A win-win!
+Get certified in basic CPR and First Aid to increase your chances of landing a regular gig.

 What better way to spend your summer than on the beach?
 If you’re at least 16 years old, a sunset lover, and can swim well, consider applying for a lifeguard position at your nearest beach.
 You’ll typically need training, CPR certification and a passing score on any swimming tests.
 No beach, no problem — community pools are always hiring too.

-Every business starts as an idea.
+Every business starts with an idea.
 If you have one, consider creating a business plan.
+Even lemonade stands and crafts can be lucrative with the right strategy.
 Then, use the resources around you to get started.
 You never know what it could lead to!

 Teen girl showing mom how she's investing for college with money earned from her job with Greenlight app

-With a little bit of patience and a lot of time, you may be able to earn passive income in the long term.
-To learn more about investing, check out this blog post.
+With a bit of patience and a lot of time, you may be able to earn passive income in the long term.
+Take a deeper dive into how to build long-term growth to find out how.

 How to manage your money as a teen with Greenlight

-Now that you know how to make money as a teen, it’s time to talk about what to do with any earned money.
-Although it feels great to spend money, it’s also important to save some, too.
+Now that you know how to make money as a teen, it’s time to talk about what to do with your earnings.
+It’s great to have spending power, but it’s important to save some, too.

 Teen girl and proud dad with used car she bought with her job and with Greenlight's Savings Goal feature